ckanelin/OMBD-App/README.md

 - User can see which movies have already been nominated
 - User can remove a nominated film
 - User will be notified when they have selected 5 nominees

+## Additional Features
+- User cannot add any more moviest when they have selected 5 nominees